-Commission Proposal EP Mandate Council Mandate Comments/suggestions Recital 1 Recital 1 11 (1) The Paris Agreement, adopted in December 2015 under the United Nations Framework Convention on Climate Change (UNFCCC) entered into force in November 2016 ("the Paris Agreement").
+Commission Proposal EP Mandate Council Mandate Comments/suggestions Recital 1 L 11 (1) The Paris Agreement, adopted in December 2015 under the United Nations Framework Convention on Climate Change (UNFCCC) entered into force in November 2016 ("the Paris Agreement") .
 The Parties to the Paris Agreement have agreed to hold the increase in the global average temperature well below 2 °C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1,5 °C above pre-industrial levels.
 1. Paris Agreement (OJ L 282, 19.10.2016, p.
 4).
-(1) The Paris Agreement, adopted in December 2015 under the United Nations Framework Convention on Climate Change (UNFCCC) entered into force in November 2016 ("the Paris Agreement") 1 .
+(1) The Paris Agreement, adopted in December 2015 under the United Nations Framework Convention on Climate Change (UNFCCC) entered into force in November 2016 ("the Paris Agreement") .
 The Parties to the Paris Agreement have agreed to hold the increase in the global average temperature well below 2 °C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1,5 °C above pre-industrial levels.
 By adopting the Glasgow Climate Pact, the Parties to the Paris Agreement recognised that limiting the increase in the global average temperature to 1,5 °C above pre-industrial levels would significantly reduce the risks and impacts of climate change, and they committed to strengthening their 2030 targets by the end of 2022 to close the ambition gap, in line with the findings of the Intergovernmental Panel on Climate Change (IPCC).
-This (1) The Paris Agreement, adopted in December 2015 under the United Nations Framework Convention on Climate Change (UNFCCC) entered into force in November 2016 ("the Paris Agreement").
+This (1) The Paris Agreement, adopted in December 2015 under the United Nations Framework Convention on Climate Change (UNFCCC) entered into force in November 2016 ("the Paris Agreement") .
 The Parties to the Paris Agreement have agreed to hold the increase in the global average temperature well below 2 °C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1,5 °C above pre-industrial levels.
 1. Paris Agreement (OJ L 282, 19.10.2016, p.
 4).
-COUNCIL: Open to look at EP amendment provided that wording faithfully reflects agreed language and drafted in a factual manner.
-Amendments in rows 11 - 11d could be merged into a simpler text, aligned with solution to be found for similar amendments in the ETS directive.
-Commission to come up with text.
+COUNCIL: Accept text agreed provisionally at technical level (1) The Paris Agreement, adopted in December 2015 under the United Nations Framework Convention on Climate Change (UNFCCC) entered into force in November 2016 ('the Paris Agreement').
+Its Parties have agreed to hold the increase in the global average temperature well below 2 °C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1,5 °C above pre-industrial levels.
+This has been reinforced with the adoption of the Glasgow Climate Pact in November 2021, in which the Conference of the Parties recognises that the impacts of climate change will be much lower at the temperature increase of 1,5°C, compared with 2°C, and resolve to pursue efforts to limit the temperature increase to 1,5°C.

 Commission Proposal EP Mandate Council Mandate Comments/suggestions should be done in a manner that is equitable and respects the principle of common but differentiated responsibilities and respective capabilities, in the light of different national circumstances.
 The revision of the European Union Emissions Trading System (EU ETS), including of its market stability reserve, is a unique opportunity to contribute to stepping up the Union's climate action before the 27th session of the Conference of the Parties (COP 27) to the UNFCCC in Egypt.
 1. Paris Agreement (OJ L 282, 19.10.2016, p.
 4).
-Recital 1 a 11a (1a) The urgency of the need to keep the Paris Agreement goal of 1,5 °C alive has become more significant following the findings COUNCIL: See under row 11
+Recital 1 a 11a (1a) The urgency of the need to keep the Paris Agreement goal of 1,5 °C alive has become more significant following the findings COUNCIL: Accept text agreed provisionally at technical level